djh1997/proj324/docs/index.md

 ## Telegram

-Then I started to convert the shades.py (the file that controls the lcd and camera) and telegrambot.py (the script that enables remote control via a chat client bot).
+Then I started to convert the shades.py (the file that controls the LCD and camera) and telegrambot.py (the script that enables remote control via a chat client bot).
 This involved more work than I had initially anticipated since passing variables around wasn't as easy as I had hoped.

 I decided to use telegram to add remote control, so that you could adjust the colour of the tint [remote control](https://t.me/smartsheadsfypbot).